RajanSandha/auto_blog/_posts/2025-05-31-googles-antitrust-battle-ais-impact-on-search-and-.md

 ### The Role of Emerging Technologies

 Emerging technologies like blockchain and decentralized search engines could offer alternative models for online search.
-These technologies have the potential to disrupt Google's dominance by creating more open and transparent search platforms [link text](hypothetical_url_2).
+These technologies have the potential to disrupt Google's dominance by creating more open and transparent search platforms.
 However, they are still in their early stages of development and face significant challenges in terms of scalability, usability, and adoption.

 ### The Future of Search: A Post-Google Internet?